Wöhler BASF Young Talent Award

 2008

-in recognition of his work on the chemistry of phenylene-bridged disilenes, showing the way from laboratory curiosity to optically interesting material
+in recognition of his work on the chemistry of phenylene-bridged disilenes, which shows the path from laboratory curiosity to optically interesting material

 2006